Developing Discipleship Programme

 - we wish to reduce our busyness, to free up time for prayer, bible study, reflection and fellowship

-- we will seek to put on more themed prayer events, at which we can worship God, and pray for the needs of the Church, the world and each other
+- we will seek to put on more themed prayer events, at which we can worship God, and pray for the needs of the Church, the world, our community and each other

 - we aim to talk more openly about God, allowing God to speak in and through us, as we share our faith with the people around us